Yes, you can drink too much alkaline water. You can drink too much of any kind of water. Overconsumption of water causes hyponatremia, a serious

 Why you can’t over alkalize with alkaline water

 Alkaline water only contains small amounts of alkalis.
 The alkalis in alkaline water are primarily calcium hydroxide and magnesium hydroxide.
-These beneficial mineral hydrates are typically present at no more than 200 milligrams per liter – which in solid form would be less than a quarter of a teaspoon.
-In a normal day, you only need to drink 2 – 3 liters of alkaline water per day, so it’s simply impossible to over-alkalize on alkaline water.
+These beneficial mineral hydrates are typically present at no more than 200 milligrams per liter.
+In solid form would be less than a quarter of a teaspoon.
+In a normal day, you only need to drink 2 – 3 liters of alkaline water per day.
+So it’s simply impossible to over-alkalize on alkaline water.

-For good health, you only need to get a tiny amount of calcium and magnesium from your water, it’s why alkaline water is so good for your health.
+For good health, you only need to get a tiny amount of calcium and magnesium from your water.
+This is why alkaline water can have such a profound effect on your health.
 The World Health Organization recommends that you get 10 – 20% of your daily needs for calcium and magnesium from the water you drink.

 Daily need for calcium and magnesium: